Aequivinius/python-ontogene/README.md

 	* export function
 		* add sentence number and origin within document (abstract, title) to tsv (like in the script on kitt)
 	* make sure dictionary is loaded correctly, there seem to be too few entries
-	* find entries like 'protein'.
-Because the internal representation of the NEs to be found is a dictionary with the first word of the NE to be found as key; this leads to some entries having a huge list of potential NEs pointed to by a single first word.
-We can possibly find more efficient solutions to deal with this; possibly trees.

 * parsing
 	* read up on stanford parser
 		* interface it
 	* check malt parser
 	* other parsers?

+* complex questions
+	* paralellisation
+	* find entries like 'protein'.
+Because the internal representation of the NEs to be found is a dictionary with the first word of the NE to be found as key; this leads to some entries having a huge list of potential NEs pointed to by a single first word.
+We can possibly find more efficient solutions to deal with this; possibly trees.

 * project
 	* check out shpinx